stryker-mutator/stryker-net/docs/configuration.md

 Command line: `[-s|--solution] "../solution.sln"`
 Config file: `"solution": '../solution.sln'`

+The solution path can be supplied to help with dependency resolution.
+If stryker is ran from the solution file location the solution file will be analyzed and all projects in the solution will be tested by stryker.

-The solution file is required for dotnet framework projects.
-You may specify the solution file for dotnet core projects.
-In some cases this can help with dependency resolution.
+Note: The solution file is required for dotnet framework projects.
+For dotnet (core) projects the solution file is optional.

 ### `project` <`file-name`>